eryk260/2sixty/adr/adr-9999-manualstats-uploads-2018-10-05.md

 Notes:

 - Multiple "templates" to define different type of uploads
+- Required and optional columns
 - Field validation logic is possible, along with custom field validation like MRF codes
-- Row validation logic is possible.
+- Row validation logic is possible (fields depending on other fields).
 - Whole file validation / mutation is possible.
-- Gzip compression in browser to facilitate faster uploads.
+- Gzip compression in browser to facilitate larger and faster uploads.

 ### ROMI

 [ROMI Data Collection](https://docs.google.com/document/d/1vfo_YlAz7KfRBdGM65929ydf79fSGVQiF5nP-zE59_I/edit)

-Analytics are looking for a way to perform manual uploads to support the ROMI project.
+Analytics are looking for a way to perform manual uploads.
+The Camry uploader already supports many of the features that they need, and adding the extra features should be trivial.

 ## Decision